wilcoxadvisors/CodeShare2/Instructions.md

 * **(Task C.1)** **Standard Reporting:** Finalize/optimize backend logic (`consolidation-group-methods.ts`) for TB, IS, BS, CF reports.
 Build reliable frontend display components.
 * **(Task C.2)** **Custom Reporting:**

     * Define backend API capabilities for fetching data with flexible filters (dates, entities, accounts, custom tags).
     * Build a frontend UI allowing users to select fields, apply filters, and save custom report layouts.
 * **(Task C.3)** **Data Collection and Analysis:**

     * Implement data collection mechanisms to gather user data for analysis and potential sale.
     * Ensure robust anonymization, transparent privacy policies, and explicit user consent are in place.
-    * Design the system to support AI/ML and predictive forecasting, leveraging user data and external sources for advanced analytics.
+    * Design the system to maximize data availability for AI/ML and forecasting.
     * Prioritize state-of-the-art, innovative, customer-focused, and easy-to-use solutions.
     * Create a great design that influences emotions such as trust, and is trendy and fun.